asa-davis/SpiceTrader/README.md

     - quest/winning the game

 - Features to Investigate
-    - better approach to pirates - make them deal damage on contact and only board at low hull?
-Add mechanic to fight them off?
     - health bars above enemies
     - customize starting stats at beginning of game, fallout style
     - randomly generated equippable items, bordlerlands style
     - click approach to cannons: allow player to shoot with mouse as long as shot is within a small arc of cannon direction
     - have camera rotate when you turn - would need to change textures to top down only :(
+    - rewards for killing pirates

 - Fixes/Refactoring
     - merge village factory class with ent factory.
 What do we do with village location inner class???
     - don't let pirates spawn next to beach tiles, they get stuck
+    - fix bug where you can sail underneath pirates
     - replace all instances of MainGame constants being passed as parameters with direct references ie MainGame.CONST_VAR?
     - instead of getting entire path, pirates should only be requesting next tile from dijkstra map
     - generalize dijkstra map methods